 - Dr. Jessica Black, Fairbanks Native Association Board President

-We guide executive teams and Board Directors through all phases of long and short-term strategic planning efforts.
+She guides Executive leaders, their teams, and their governing boards/councils through all phases of long and short-term strategic planning efforts.

-Our goal is to contribute to a strategic mindset and discipline that will allow for long-term sustainability of the organization so that it may pursue and fulfill its stated purpose.
+Her goal is to contribute to a strategic mindset and discipline that will allow for the long-term sustainability of the organization.

 It’s done so badly so often, and it really doesn’t have to be.